 Ilha de Paquetá, in the Baía de Guanabara, was once a popular tourist spot and remains a pleasant escape from the city’s bustle.
 There are no cars on the island.
 Transport is by foot, bicycle (there are hundreds for rent) or horse-drawn carts.
 There’s a certain decadent charm to the colonial buildings, unassuming beaches and businesses catering to working-class visitors.
 The place gets crowded on weekends.

 Go to Paquetá for the boat ride through Rio's famous bay and to see cariocas at play – especially during the Festa de São Roque, which is celebrated with fireworks, a procession and music on the weekend following August 16.

-Boats leave from near Praça XV (Quinze) de Novembro in Centro.
-The ferry takes 70 minutes and costs R$10 for a return trip.
-There are 12 departures daily, roughly every 90 minutes from about 7am.
+Ferries leave from near Praça XV (Quinze) de Novembro in Centro.
+The ferry takes 70 minutes and costs R$12.20 for a return trip.
+There are 12 departures daily, leaving roughly every 90 minutes from about 7am.